jirihubik/Stock_Dashboard/README.md

 Contains the prompt along with examples to guide the OpenAI assistant's responses.
 ### requirements.txt
 List of all Python dependencies needed for the project.
+### database.py
+Saves or updates ticker information in the database.

 ## Future
 ### Unit testing